What makes the first week special

 - Your baby is offered the breast regularly or shows hunger cues.

-- There are phases of calm, rhythmic sucking with swallowing pauses.
+- There are periods of calm, rhythmic sucking with swallowing pauses.

 - Diapers and bowel movements progress in the right direction over time.

-A clear, German-language assessment of the breastfeeding start and the hormonal processes can be found here. kindergesundheit-info: Getting started with breastfeeding
+A clear, German-language assessment of the start of breastfeeding and the hormonal processes can be found here. kindergesundheit-info: Breastfeeding start

 Milk coming in